 It tells a love story from the ashes of the terrible battle of the Somme which we commemorate this year.
 Yes, 100 years since 1916.
 But how can we absorb the dreadful statistics of war?
 They are too much for us.
 But tell us a person’s individual story, and we begin to understand.

-The complete essay by Margaret Clark is to appear in the LCHS Journal early in 2017, along with several other entries to the 2016 Inaugural LCHS History Prize competition.
+The complete essay by Margaret Clark has been published in the LCHS Journal 2017, along with several other entries to the 2016 Inaugural LCHS History Prize competition.
+If you would like a copy, it is available now for only $10.

 Caroline Jones awards the prize to Margaret Clark